-RA values for both validation methods used ( $RA{IN} = 0.9$ and $RA{OUT} = 0.85$ ).
-As shown in Table 4, the model has good performance for all the damage percentiles, with RA values close to 1 in all cases.
+5 RAOUT=0.85).
+As shown in Table 14, the model has a good performance for all the damage percentiles, with RA values close to 1 in all cases.

 In this section we have shown that precipitation is a key factor in explaining the damage caused by flood events in regions in which water surface floods are the main type of flood, as is the case in the Mediterranean region of study.
+Studies like

-Studies like Zhou et al. (2013) and Torgersen et al. (2015) also apply regression models to observe the relationship between different precipitation observation measures and the compensation paid by insurance companies.
+- 10 Zhou et al. (2013) and Torgersen et al. (2015) also apply regression models to observe the relationship between different precipitation observation measures and the compensations paid by insurance companies.
 In both studies, a good correlation is observed between these two variables in the case of surface water floods, and it is shown that it is feasible to build models that explain the costs of damage as a simple function of precipitation (Zhou et al., 2013).
-Moreover, the incorporation of population data in the model, with statistically significant and positive relationships with damage, has shown the importance of considering the exposure of the territory in flood risk analysis.
-Saint Martin et al. (2016) have also shown the benefits of including indicators that explain the exposure to assess the risk of flood-related damage in real time in French Mediterranean basins.
+Moreover, the incorporation of population data in the model, with statistically significant and positive relationships with damages, has shown the importance - 15 of considering the exposure of the territory in flood risk analysis.
+Saint Martin et al. (2016) has also shown the benefits of including indicators that explain the exposure to assess the risk of flood-related damage in real time in French Mediterranean basins.

-Our findings also align with the results of previous studies (Spekkers et al., 2013; Zhou et al., 2013; Wobus et al., 2014; Torgersen et al., 2015) and further indicate that insurance databases are a promising source for flood-damage assessment at the local (Garrote et al., 2016; Le Bihan et al., 2017; Zischg et al., 2018; Zhou et al., 2013) and regional scale (Barredo et al., 2012; Kim et al., 2012; Wobus et al., 2014; Zhou et al., 2017).
-However, using insurance data as a unique source for defining flood damage leads to only considering the direct and tangible damage.
-Indirect damage is more difficult to calculate, and few studies take it into account (Elmer et al., 2010), especially at the regional scale (Przyluski and Hallegatte, 2011).
-In spite of this, some exhaustive studies can be found in the literature that incorporate indirect damage indicators such as, for example, the loss of working hours (Petrucci and Llasat, 2013) or the number of fire service operations done in flooded properties (Papagiannaki et al., 2015).
+Our findings also align with the results of previous studies (Spekkers et al., 2013; Zhou et al., 2013; Wobus et al., 2014; Torgersen et al., 2015) and further indicate that insurance databases are a promising source for flood damage assessment at

+- 5 local (Garrote et al., 2016; Bihan et al., 2017; Zischg et al., 2018; Zhou et al., 2013) and regional scale (Barredo et al., 2012; Kim et al., 2012; Wobus et al., 2014; Zhou et al., 2017).
+However, using insurance data as a unique source for defining flood damage leads to only considering the direct and tangible damages.
+Indirect damages are more difficult to calculate and few studies take them into account (Elmer et al., 2010), especially at the regional scale (Przyluski and Hallegatte, 2011).
+In spite of this, some exhaustive studies can be found in the literature that incorporate indirect damage indicators such as, for example, - 10 the loss of working hours (Petrucci and Llasat, 2013) or the number of fire service operations done in flooded properties (Papagiannaki et al., 2015).